feedhenry-staff/fh-rest-express-router/README.md

 ### How?
 Red Hat Mobile Application Platform creates microservices using the express web framework.
-Utilising the modular nature of node.js and express allowed us to create *fh-rest-express-router*. *fh-rest-express-router* creates a series of RESTful route handlers for dataset identified with a *String:name*, and interfaces with the underlying store using a set of adapters.
-This HTTP API can then be used to perform CRUDL operations on the underlying dataset.
+Utilising the modular nature of node.js and express allowed us to create *fh-rest-express-router*.

+*fh-rest-express-router* creates a series of RESTful route handlers for a dataset identified with a *String:name*, and interfaces with an underlying data store via an adapter.
+This HTTP API can then be used to perform CRUDL operations on the underlying dataset through the adapter.

-It can be called by a Cloud Application on RHMAP by using *fh.service* and, as an added bonus, the created RESTful API can be utilised by *fh-rest-sync-proxy* since the format exposed is compatible with the FH.Sync SDK; this means you can synchronise backend data to mobile devices and perform CRUDL operations with a ludicrously minimal amount of code.
+It can be called by a Cloud Application on RHMAP by using *fh.service* and, as an added bonus, the created RESTful API can be utilised by *fh-rest-sync-proxy* since the format exposed is compatible with the FH.Sync SDK; this means you can synchronise backend data to mobile devices and perform CRUDL operations with a ludicrously small amount of code.

+## Adapters
+In the last section we mentioned that adapters perform the heavy lifting for your RESTful API that is created by _fh-rest-express-router_.
+We currently have a number of adapters that can be used for common data stores.

+* _fh-rest-mysql-adapter_ - reads and writes data to a table in MySQL
+* _fh-rest-mongodb-adapter_ - reads and writes data to a MongoDB collection
+* _fh-rest-memory-adapter_ - stores data in the node.js microservice memory,
+this is volatile and therefore should not be used if data must be persisted

 ## Install
-Not currently published on npm, but you can still install from GitHub via npm:

-(Only tested with npm 3)

 ```
-npm install feedhenry-staff/fh-rest-express-router
+npm install fh-rest-express-router --save
 ```

 ## Usage